Aliases for PPM1A Gene

 GeneCards Summary for PPM1A Gene

-PPM1A (Protein Phosphatase, Mg2+/Mn2+ Dependent, 1A) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+PPM1A (Protein Phosphatase, Mg2+/Mn2+ Dependent 1A) is a Protein Coding gene.
+Among its related pathways are MAPK signaling pathway and MAP Kinase Signaling.
 GO annotations related to this gene include signal transducer activity and protein C-terminus binding.
 An important paralog of this gene is PPM1B.

 UniProtKB/Swiss-Prot for PPM1A Gene